chunlinsun/chunlinsun.github.io/_pages/about.md

 **Email:** [chunlin@stanford.edu](mailto:chunlin@stanford.edu)

-**Research interest:** My research interests lie broadly at the intersection of data-driven optimization, decision-making under uncertainty, and machine learning with a primary focus on the following: 1) sequential decision-making under uncertainty and online algorithms, 2) linear optimization for operations decision-making, and 3) machine learning-related problems, such as human-AI interaction and reinforcement learning.
+**Research interest:** My research interests lie broadly at the intersection of data-driven optimization, decision-making under uncertainty, and machine learning with a primary focus on the following: 1) sequential decision-making under uncertainty and online algorithms, 2) linear optimization for algorithms and applications for operational decision-making, and 3) machine learning theory and methodology, such as reinforcement learning and human-AI interaction.